 Other Activities

 Many young people with diabetes respond well to the opportunity to meet socially to develop their own support structures.
-The Youth Diabetes (YD) Project started in 1983 and provides a nationwide network of young people to meet and share experiences of diabetes.
+Opportunities include:

 Transition from Children’s to Adult Diabetes Services

-• The age of transfer to the adult service should depend on the individual’s physical development and emotional maturity, and local circumstances.
+- Base the decision on when a young person should transfer to the adult service on their physical development and emotional maturity, and on local circumstances [2004, amended 2015]

-• Transition from the paediatric service should occur at a time of relative stability in the individual’s health and should be coordinated with other life transitions.
+- Ensure that transition from the paediatric service occurs at a time of relative stability in the young person's health, and that it is coordinated with other life transitions [2004, amended 2015]

-• Young people with Type 1 diabetes who are preparing for transition to adult services should be informed that some aspects of diabetes care will change at transition.
-The main changes relate to targets for short-term glycaemic control and screening for complications.
+- Explain to young people with type 1 diabetes who are preparing for transition to adult services that some aspects of diabetes care will change [2004, amended 2015]

 Transition Services in Tayside

-• Each patient will require to be assessed on an individual basis to consider his or her readiness to transfer from one service to another.
+- Each patient will require to be assessed on an individual basis to consider their readiness to transfer from one service to another

 Children’s

-• 1st Wednesday of the month 9am – 5pm, Perth Royal Infirmary
+- 1st Wednesday of the month in the morning Perth Royal Infirmary

 Teenager Clinic – Dundee Only

-• 2nd and 4th Tuesday of the month 9am-12pm, Montrose Royal Infirmary
+- 2nd Tuesday of the month 9am-12pm, Montrose Royal Infirmary

-• 1st and 3rd Tuesday of the month, 9am-12pm, Stratcathro Hospital
+- 1st Wednesdays of the month, 9am-12pm, Stratcathro Hospital

 Adult with Paediatric input at transition** for discussion